sunjerry019/SMB_Redesigned/README.md

 5. Iterate through the messages and add them to the list of messages.
 6. Fade in the entire page, newly styled.

 The entire board starts with the list of messages, arranged according to importance, with unread messages at the top.
 Once a message is opened, the message list shrinks to the left, and the message loads on the right.
-To put it in a more visual way, it kind of looks like GMail on a tablet.
+To put it in a more visual way, it kind of looks like GMAIL on a tablet.

 ![First Load View](https://github.com/sunjerry019/SMB_Redesigned/raw/master/screenshots/firstload.jpg "First Load View")